SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 - sukarno was super charismatic, let him rise to the top
 	- survived a coup, and a buncha other things

-- america doesnt want to push sukarno into greater
+- america doesnt want to push sukarno into greater reliance on the Chinese and the Russions (commies)